You can make your home smell great with these 4 simple tips.

-Think of seeing an attractive man or woman … but he or she reeks of body odor.
-Or a charming farmhouse that looks like it’s graced the pages of a home magazine … but the manure smell is so strong it makes your eyes water, you won’t want to spend much time there at all.
+For example, a charming farmhouse might look like it’s graced the pages of a home magazine … but if the manure smell is so strong it makes your eyes water, you won’t want to spend much time there at all.

 Adding a fantastic scent to your home can be as easy as cleaning with products that smell wonderful.

-Here’s the thing, though – these pleasant scents shouldn’t be “April Fresh” or “Mountain Clean.”
+Here’s the thing, though – the pleasant scents in your cleaning products shouldn’t be “April Fresh” or “Mountain Clean.”
 If you’re using cleaning products with heavy, synthetic fragrances, they’re most likely harming your health – and your family members’ health.

 As great as fragrances are, if they’re hazardous to your health, they’re not so great after all.
 In fact, they’re pretty awful.

 It might seem like it’s an impossible challenge.
-How in the world do you create a good-smelling safe clean?
+How in the world do you clean with something that’s both safe and smells good?

 First, before you use any other scented products, check the safety on the Environmental Working Group’s Guide to Healthy Cleaning.
 If your product has a passing grade, keep using it.